Şehmus Hazer

-Şehmus Hazer (born February 15, 1999) is a Turkish professional basketball player for Fenerbahçe Beko of the Turkish Basketball Super League (BSL) and the EuroLeague.
+Şehmus Hazer (born February 15, 1999) is a Turkish professional basketball player.
+He plays for Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.

 Professional career

-On August 6, 2020, Hazer joined Beşiktaş on a 3-year contract.
+On August 6, 2020, Hazer joined Beşiktaş on a three-year contract.
 He had a productive season with Beşiktaş, as he averaged 14.9 points per game in Turkish Basketball Super League.

 In August 2021, Hazer joined the Cleveland Cavaliers for the NBA Summer League.

-On 12 September 2021, Hazer signed a 3-year contract with Fenerbahçe Beko beginning from the 2021-2022 season.
+On 12 September 2021, Hazer signed a three-year contract with EuroLeague powerhouse Fenerbahçe Beko beginning from the 2021–2022 season.
+On July 1, 2024, he parted ways with the club and then joined the Sacramento Kings for NBA Summer League.

+On July 12, 2024, he signed with Bahçeşehir Koleji of the Basketbol Süper Ligi (BSL).

+On July 19, 2025, Hazer signed a two-year (1+1) deal with Anadolu Efes of the Basketbol Süper Ligi (BSL).